-It was 70 years ago this week that the United States dropped atomic bombs on the Japanese cities of Hiroshima and Nagasaki.
+It was early August 1945 when the United States dropped atomic bombs on the Japanese cities of Hiroshima and Nagasaki.
 While historians have debated for decades whether or not the bombs hastened the end of World War II and saved the lives of Americans by eliminating the need to invade Japan, there’s no question about the role that the Pacific Northwest played in this final dramatic and deadly act of that global conflict.

 Both atomic bombs dropped on Japan were delivered by the Boeing B-29 Superfortress.
 The actual aircraft used for Hiroshima and Nagasaki — named “Enola Gay” and “Bock’s Car,” respectively — were built in Omaha, but the high-tech bomber, with its pressurized cabin, massive fuel tanks, four engines, and the ability to carry a sizable payload, was designed and perfected by Boeing in Seattle.

 When the U.S. detonated the first test bomb in New Mexico in July 1945 and when Nagasaki was attacked on August 8, both devices were fueled with plutonium produced at what was then called Hanford Engineer Works, located near what’s now called the Tri-Cities.
 Hanford was a massive facility designed and operated by DuPont under contract to the U.S. government as part of the Manhattan Project, the $2 billion effort to create atomic weapons during World War II.
 The facility had rapidly sprung up beginning in April 1943, with as many as 45,000 construction workers on the job by June 1944.